viniciusban/viniciusban.github.io/resume.md

 Tools and methodologies used: Python, Pyramid, Postgres, MongoDB, Redis streams, Celery, Scrum, TDD, code review, Jira.

+### Wrapper over hotel reservation APIs

+I developed an API wrapper for hotel availability search and reservation.

+The system interacted with two hotel room providers and hired the third one.
+My job was to develop an internal library as a single interface between the system and those tree providers.

+Tools and methodologies: Python, TDD, Scrum, Github issues.

 ---

 I live in Brazil, and I was born here.
 Portuguese is my mother tongue.